 The following programs provide guidance to students for selecting the courses necessary for their goals.

 General Biology Program: Biology is a broad and constantly changing field.
 This option is provided for students electing to study a set of biology courses tailored to their individual interests.
-Graduates will earn a bachelor's degree with a major in Biology and a minor in a field of their choice.
+Graduates will earn a bachelor's degree with a major in Biology and may choose to minor in a field of their choice.
 More Information...

 Marine Biology Program: The marine biology degree program at Central Methodist University is all about quality of life... not just the quality of the aquatic world.
 It begins with a strong interest in life sciences.
 The marine biology major gives CMU students an opportunity to explore life in the oceans, both in the classroom and through hands-on experiences.
 The major combines work on campus with summer work at Gulf Coast Research Laboratory in Ocean Springs, Miss. and other locations.
 More Information...

 Molecular Biology Program: Students learn concepts and techniques that prepare them for careers in Biology or advanced study in a variety of fields of Biology.
 These fields include, but are not limited to, Biochemistry, Cell Biology, Genetics, and Microbiology.
-Graduates will earn a bachelor's degree with a major in Biology and a minor of their choice.
+Graduates will earn a bachelor's degree with a major in Biology.
 More Information...

 Pre-Professional Health Science Program: Students learn and practice biology and prepare for studying health professions in Medical, Dental, Pharmacy, Occupational Therapy, Physical Therapy and Veterinary Schools.
-Graduates will earn a bachelor's degree with a major in Biology and a minor in chemistry.
+Graduates will earn a bachelor's degree with a major in Biology.
 More Information...

 Wildlife Ecology and Conservation Biology Program: Students learn and experience the fields of Wildlife Ecology and Conservation Biology.
-Graduates will earn a bachelor's degree with a major in Biology and minor in Environmental Science.
+Graduates will earn a bachelor's degree with a major in Biology.
 More Information...

 Biology Minor - 18 Hours